CDCgov/phdi/containers/validation/description.md

 2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/validation:main`.
 3. Run the service with ` docker run -p 8080:8080 validation:main`.

-Congradulations the FHIR Converter should now be running on `localhost:8080`!
+Congratulations the FHIR Converter should now be running on `localhost:8080`!

 #### Running from Python Source Code